Cystic fibrosis organisations, rare paradigms of good clinical care and the increasing use of the sweat test

 fibrosis.
 Postgrad Med J 1961; 37:599-600.
 [PubMed]

 Professor Lynne Reid (figure 2) was a prominent CF researcher at the Brompton Hospital in London before she moved to the USA.
 Her first academic appointment was as a research assistant at the Institute of Diseases of the Chest at London University.
 She was appointed a professor of experimental pathology at London University in 1967, and was made Dean of the Cardiothoracic Institute at London University in 1973.
 Later in 1976 she accepted a position on the faculty of Harvard Medical School, as one of the school's few women faculty members.
 Most of her publications concerned the bronchial secretions and the characteristics of bronchial mucous glands.
-These were popular areas for research for the few researchers involved in CF at the time, so copious and so very viscid was the sputum of people with cystic fibrosis (figure 1).
+These were popular areas for research for the few researchers involved in CF at the time, so copious and so very viscid was the sputum of people with cystic fibrosis (figure 1a).
 As it eventually turned out there were no intrinsic structural abnormalities of the mucus.
-During her time in the UK she was a good friend to and closely involved with the UK Cystic Fibrosis Research Trust.
-Lynne Reid reviewed much of her research in 1981 at the Minnesota Meeting (1000 Years of Cystic Fibrosis.
+During her time in the UK Lynne reid was a good friend to and closely involved with the UK Cystic Fibrosis Research Trust.
+She reviewed much of her research in 1981 at the Minnesota Meeting (1000 Years of Cystic Fibrosis.
 Collected Papers.
 Warren J Warwick.
 University of Minnesota, 1981) but she had to conclude that "the reason for the susceptibility of infection still eludes us".

 |Fig.2a: Jack Lieberman|

 |Fig. 4: Giulio Barbero|

 Lieberman J. Enzymatic dissolution of pulmonary secretions.
 An in